 6.7.2.1 Fastener Types.
-There are many different types of fasteners used in fuel tanks; the two major categories are non-self sealing and self-sealing.
-For more detailed information on structural fuel tank fasteners, refer to the applicable weapons system structural technical order and TO 1-1A-8.
+There are many different types of fasteners used in fuel tanks; the two major categories are nonself sealing and self-sealing.
+For more detailed information on structural fuel tank fasteners, refer to the applicable weapons system structural TO and TO 1-1A-8.

-- a.
-Non-self-sealing fasteners are not fuel-tight and must be sealed by another means.
-Examples of non-selfsealing fasteners are access door screws, bolts and hollow rivets that slip into holes with little or no interference. - b.
-Self-sealing fasteners swell when installed and may or may not be fuel-tight.
+- Non-self-sealing fasteners are not fuel-tight and must be sealed by another means.
+Examples of non-self-sealing fasteners are access door screws, bolts and hollow rivets that slip into holes with little or no interference. - Self-sealing fasteners swell when installed and may or may not be fuel-tight.
 Examples of self-sealing fasteners are Jobolts and solid rivets.